 People choose to hold on to past grievances for different reasons: they feel the other person does not deserve to be forgiven; it gives them a sense of righteous indignation; they receive a lot of energy from maintaining the victim mentality; they don’t see forgiveness as an option; they don’t know how to forgive.

 These are just five of the many reasons people can hold on to grievances all the way to the grave.

 To be clear, forgiveness does not mean that you are condoning what happened in the past, or that you are okay with it happening again; quite the contrary.
 It means you are done giving your power over to a toxic mindset that is no longer serving you.

-But the paradox is: the person who most benefits from forgiveness is not the person being forgiven.
+But the paradox is the person who most benefits from forgiveness are not the person being forgiven.

 As Christian theologian Lewis B. Smedes wrote, “To forgive is to set a prisoner free and discover that the prisoner was you.”